flute branch flute branch flute

 might learn, if we quiet

-the human mind for a spell and open our hearts in wonder to the
+the human mind for a spell and open our hearts in

 language of leaves.

 How then would the dryad, or spirit of a tree, make a flute?
 This question has inspired me since the beginning of my flute making journey.
 A quest ongoing and ever evolving, as every tree and each branch presents a unique challenge and teaching in the subtle details of finding her voice.
 Yet some answers have come in broad strokes.
 A dryad would keep the natural beauty and strength of the branch intact.
 A dryad would honor the spirit of the ancient inhabitants of the land.
 A dryad would voice the flute clear and bright as a bird song.
 And a dryad would make the flute a magical home for her own continued habitation.
 Or so speak the trees to me.